AshleyF/BriefEmbedded/extras/Documents/README.md

 	output green pinMode
 	output red pinMode

 Definitions can be multi-word phrases.
 In fact, whenever you see a sequence of words used repeatedly it is a good candidate to be factored out.
-It may be going a little overboard but let’s factor out the phrase `output pinMode`.
+It may be going a little overboard but let’s factor out the phrase `output <pin> pinMode`.

 	[output swap pinMode] 'outmode def